isenberg/earthcenter/README.md

 and is equivalent to the center of gravity for the 2d spherical surface (not the 3d shape), in geometry also known as centroid.

+For better code-readability a single-threaded variant is available as EarthCenter2025SingleThread.java.
+It will run about 10 times slower on modern notebooks.

 A current MacBook completes the calculation in less than 1 minute.

 ## References